danBhentschel/techio-practical-linq/markdowns/04_MethodsExtractAValue/01_first_last_single.template.md

  - [ ] 2.3

 ### Single() method
 `Single()` is an interesting method.
 You call it when you are expecting that there is only a single element in the sequence.
-If there is more than one element, then `Single()` will throw an exception.
+If there is more than one element, or if there are no elements, then `Single()` will throw an exception.

-With this in mind, what do you think this would do?
+With this in mind, what do you think this would return?

 ```csharp
 //// EMBED: LinqCourseEmbeddedCode/Methods1.cs, Single()